reasons to end a relationship

-Sometimes, even seemingly ‘perfect’ relationships end, which leaves a lot of questions – “Why did s/he do it?”
-“They were such a good couple, what could possibly go wrong” so on and so forth.
-Truth is, there might be no overt signs but if you have good reasons to end a relationship with someone you love, well then they are good enough.
-Regardless of what others feel or tell you about staying on, you should know what’s best for you.
+Sometimes, even seemingly ‘perfect’ relationships end, which leaves people with a lot of questions – “Why did they do it?”, “They were such a good couple, what could possibly go wrong?”, and so on and so forth.
+The truth is, there might be no overt signs but if you have good reasons to end a relationship with someone you love, and these reasons seem valid to your conscience, you should definitely act on them.
+Regardless of what others feel or tell you about staying on, you know what’s best for you.

-A lot of times, people struggle to decide whether their reasons are valid enough to end a relationship for good.
-They keep going back and thinking, “Maybe if I do this differently…” or “Maybe I’m making a rash decision”.
-That too is okay.
-So if you’re in that boat, well then you’ve come to the right place.
-With insights from psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage & family counseling, let’s decode what path you need to tread on.
+A lot of times, people struggle to decide whether their reasons are rational enough to end a relationship for good.
+They keep going back and forth thinking “Maybe if I do this differently…” or “Maybe I’m making a rash decision”.
+So if you’re in that boat, well then, you’ve come to the right place.
+With insights from psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage and family counseling, let’s decode what path you need to tread on.

 12 Completely Valid Reasons To End A Relationship

-There is no denying the fact that despite the serious issues that crop up in a relationship we tend to think that if we keep trying and persisting at it, then things will work out in the end.
-Maybe we stay on in a relationship just because we are too scared to end up lonely and alone.
-That itself is a major factor why people turn a blind eye to reasons to end love with someone who is actually hurting them.
+There is no denying the fact that despite the serious issues that crop up in a relationship, we tend to think that if we keep trying and persisting at it, then things will work out in the end.
+Maybe we stay in a relationship just because we are too scared to end up lonely and alone.
+That itself is a major factor why people turn a blind eye to all the reasons to end love.

 But we have to accept the fact that certain situations can’t really be overthought like this.
-If there are tremendous red flags in a relationship, then maybe it’s time to cut yourself loose from your partner.
-And if you’re confused, well then, look no further.
-Here are a few good reasons to end a relationship and then you can think it through again.
+If there are all kinds of red flags in a relationship, then maybe it’s time to cut yourself loose from your partner.
+Here are a few good reasons to end a relationship:

 Related Reading: 15 Subtle Yet Strong Signs Your Marriage Will End In Divorce